 This fellowship provides hands-on training in properties construction, carpentry, crafts, soft goods, research/shopping, and administration.
 Applicants should have previous prop/prop-related experience, a strong work ethic, good communication skills, and valid driver’s license.
 A flexible, creative personality is essential.
-Applicants must submit a portfolio for review (digital format is preferred).
-Due to the large numbers of applications received, portfolios may not be returned in a timely fashion.
-Please do not send original artwork.
+Applicants must submit a digital portfolio for review (no original artwork, please).

 The scenic art fellowship follows the time-honored tradition of learning-by-doing.
 The scenic art fellow will learn the skills and techniques to enable them to participate as a full member of the scenic art team.
 Applicants with painting experience outside the realm of theatre, as well as those hoping to pursue a career in scenic design, are encouraged to apply.
-Applicants must submit a portfolio or link to an online portfolio for review (digital format is preferred), including a sample of figure drawing or portraiture.
-Due to the large numbers of applications received, portfolios may not be returned in a timely fashion.
-Please do not send original artwork.
+Applicants must submit a digital portfolio, including a sample of figure drawing or portraiture (no original artwork, please).
 Prerequisite: Strong drawing and color mixing skills are required.

 This fellowship is about the hands-on development of skills in scenic construction, working in a professional production shop.
 The fellow will learn to face challenges as builder, welder, theatrical rigger, scenic automator, and draftsperson.
 The fellow works with state of the art equipment to transform raw materials such as woods, metals, and plastics into complex scenic elements.
 The scenic construction aspects of the fellowship will take place in the scene shop facility, with scenic installations in our Roda theatre fly house and fixed-grid Thrust space.